LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

    The four main steps in the RAJA pull request (PR) process, which are common practices for many software projects.

+If you want more information about the pull request (PR) process, GitHub has a good `PR guide <https://help.github.com/articles/about-pull-requests/>`_ on PR basics.

+When you create a RAJA PR, you must enter a description of the contents of the PR.
+The project has a GitHub *PR template* for this purpose for you to fill in.
+Be sure to add a descriptive title explaining the bug you fixed or the feature you have added and any other relevant details that will assist others in reviewing your contribution.

+When a PR is created in RAJA, it will be run through our automated testing processes and be reviewed by RAJA team members.
+When the PR passes all tests and it is approved, a member of the RAJA core team will merge it.

 ============
 Forking RAJA